AdityaUniyal97/Java_interview/Networking.md

 **Types**
 - **Single-Mode Fiber** Transmit a signle light wave, good for long dsitance communication
 - **Multi-Mode Fiber** Transmit multiple waves & offer cost effective

+## Network Devices
+**Router** is a networking device that connects multiple networks together and routes the data packets between them using IP address
+- Router finds the best path for data transmission
+- Connects the local netwrok to internet

+**Switch** is used to connect multiple devices within the same network and transfer the data to the reciver using his MAC address

+**Hub** is a basic networkign device that broadcast the data to all the connected devices.

+**Repeater** applies and regenerate the data signa; to extend its range